2015-fall-csuf-benblazak-cpsc-121/course-materials/lecture-01-1.md

 ## Administrative
 - Take roll
-    - Highlighted students need to go to the department office (cs 522) after class, within the next 12 hours, or they will be dropped from the course
+    - Highlighted students need to go to the department office (CS 522) after class, within the next 12 hours, or they will be dropped from the course
 - Start waiting list form
 - Go over syllabus
 - Quiz next lecture (probably): talk about format

 ## Lecture
+- Questions
+    - Would after Tuesday lecture be a good time for office hours?
+    - Suggestions, comments, concerns?
 - Demo
     - GitHub
     - Write short program